-John W. Jardine, Jr. (age 74): Mr. Jardine served as Chairman of the Board of Chesapeake from 1989 through 1997 and Chief Executive Officer from 1983 through 1990.
+John W. Jardine, Jr. (age 75): Mr. Jardine served as Chairman of the Board of Chesapeake from 1989 through 1997 and Chief Executive Officer from 1983 through 1990.
 Mr. Jardine has also served as President, Executive Vice President, Vice President, Secretary, Assistant Secretary and Assistant Treasurer of Chesapeake.
 He has been a director of Chesapeake since 1972.

-Calvert A. Morgan, Jr. (age 53): Mr. Morgan is Chairman of the Board, President and Chief Executive Officer of PNC Bank, Delaware in Wilmington, Delaware.
+Calvert A. Morgan, Jr. (age 54): Mr. Morgan is Chairman of the Board, President and Chief Executive Officer of PNC Bank, Delaware in Wilmington, Delaware.
 Mr. Morgan is also a director of Delaware Business Roundtable, Inc., Vice Chairman of Wilmington Renaissance Corporation, Chairman of Wilmington Country Club and Delaware State Chamber of Commerce.
-He is a trustee of Christiana Care Corporation and is a former board member of both the Delaware Bankers Association and the United Way of Delaware.
+He is a trustee of

+Christiana Care Corporation and is a former board member of both the Delaware Bankers Association and the United Way of Delaware.
+He has been a director of Chesapeake since 2000.

-Rudolph M. Peins, Jr. (age 71): Mr. Peins retired in February 1993 as Chief Financial Officer and Secretary of Hunt Corp. located in Philadelphia, Pennsylvania.
+Rudolph M. Peins, Jr. (age 72): Mr. Peins retired in February 1993 as Chief Financial Officer and Secretary of Hunt Corp. located in Philadelphia, Pennsylvania.
 Hunt is a leading international manufacturer and distributor of art/craft and office supplies, materials and equipment.
 He has been a director of Chesapeake since 1993.

-Class III Directors (Terms Expire 2002)
+Class II Directors (Terms Expire 2004)